ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 When you search using FHIR, the server returns a `Bundle`, not the actual resources that you searched for.
 A `Bundle` contains a `total` element, which inddicates the total number of resources that match your search parameters.

 Since providing the exact number of matching resources can be onerous on the server, the `_total` parameter is provided to assist with this.
+If you do not include the `_total` parameter, the `total` field will not be populated.
 There are three options that you can provide for the `_total` parameter:

 | Value    | Description                                                                           |
 | -------- | ------------------------------------------------------------------------------------- |